janboone/applied-economics/source/source/plan.rst

 * whether to do either John's or Rob's case
 * whether to do either the canon or python

 There is no need to follow the lectures of the option you have not chosen.
 To illustrate, if you choose, say, the canon, you do not need to attend the python lectures.
+If you do attend the python lectures, bring your laptop so that you can work along with the notebooks in class.